Arista Networks Inc Earnings - Q1 2026 Analysis & Highlights

 • Business Segment Results

-• Arista commands number one market share in high-speed switching in the greater-than-10-gigabit Ethernet category, having overtaken many incumbent vendors according to major market analysts for 2025.
+• Arista commands number one market share in high-speed switching in the greater-than-10-gigabit Ethernet category, overtaking many incumbent vendors according to major market analysts for 2025.

 • Capital Allocation